apicalshark/quantum-launcher/changelogs/unreleased.md

 - Made massive improvements to the log renderer
 - Added a licenses page

+# Tweaks

+- You can now change antialiasing for the UI in settings
+- The launcher now remembers the last account selected upon opening
+- Many autosaving features has been slowed down, and disk accesses reduced

 # CLI

 The following commands have been added: